 Solution: Forbid cash.

 Illegal funding, robbery, money laundering, bribery, the informal economy and of course income-based tax fraud would be much harder or would entirely miss their point if cash were forbidden.
 And Greece needs to offsite all of these plagues.
-This would signal that Greece bets on being fraud-free, business-friendly and yes, also very modern and digital.
+This would signal that Greece bets on being fraud-free, clean business-friendly and yes, also very modern and digital.

 By the way, Greece is now in the limelight, and incidents of all sorts happening in the country often hit headlines across the world – headlines unimaginable just three years ago.
 Even relatively small stories get great coverage, from a pensioner’s suicide hitting the BBC’s frontpage to the rise of the Greek neo-Nazis deserving a video-report on the New York Times.